Nurgak/IoT-RGB-LED-Matrix-Socket/README.md

 * This project has only been tested with a 32x32 RGB LED matrix panel.
 * The recommended panel is an official [Adafruit one](https://www.adafruit.com/product/607).
 Cheaper can be had, but experience has shown major luminosity degradation and burn-in issues with those.
+* It can happen that the matrix freezes (the client is unable to send new data to the matrix).
+To prevent the matrix from showing an invalid state the watchdog restarts the ESP if no new data has been recieved for 2 minutes.
+Depeding on the usage, this behaviour might not be desired and can be disabled.

 ## License